 The goal of the program is to increase retention and graduation rates of college students who demonstrate academic need and who are either first-generation, and/or low income, and/or have a documented disability.
 This goal is based upon the belief that all students, regardless of age, family background, learning style, or presence of a disability, should have equal opportunity to reach their full personal, academic, and career potential.

-- Be a first-generation college student and/or,
+- Are a first-generation college student and/or

 - Demonstrate financial need (or low income status) and/or,

 - Have a documented disability, including LD and/or ADD with documentation on file in the Office of Disability Services

 Program information is available in the SSS-STEM office, located in 145 Sparks Hall.
 Potential participants must complete necessary paperwork to be consider for acceptance.
 Once the paperwork is completed, the student must schedule an intake/assessment appointment with an SSS-STEM staff member.
 After the intake/assessment appointment, applicants will be notified within one to two weeks regarding program acceptance.

 The purpose of the SSS-STEM program is to help students throughout their college career by providing them the necessary tools and resources needed for degree completion.
 Since the program can only serve a limited number of participants, it is very important that, once accepted, participants utilize every possible service offered.